Now It's time to transition patients to The Libre 2 Plus Sensors

 When blood glucose levels are stable,

-the glucose reading captured by the FreeStyle Libre sensors* in the interstitial fluid, are similar to blood glucose reading.
+the glucose reading captured by the Libre sensors* in the interstitial fluid, are similar to blood glucose reading.

 When blood glucose levels increase,

-the glucose reading captured by the FreeStyle Libre sensors* in the interstitial fluid may be below the blood glucose reading.
+the glucose reading captured by the Libre sensors* in the interstitial fluid may be below the blood glucose reading.

 When blood glucose levels decrease,

-the glucose reading captured by the FreeStyle Libre sensors* in the interstitial fluid may be higher than the blood glucose reading.
+the glucose reading captured by the Libre sensors* in the interstitial fluid may be higher than the blood glucose reading.

 Watch the video to find out more about the difference between testing interstitial fluid vs. blood glucose: